 If you are a breastfeeding mom, do not forget to take care of yourself.
 The postpartum period is already so challenging with hormones and healing.
 Give yourself some grace and do what you can to protect your mental and physical health.
 You may have to stop breastfeeding for some reason or for no reason other than it is better for your family not to breastfeed.
 No matter what decision you make, it is the best decision for you.

 Remember that your end goal is a happy, healthy baby.
-I always remind breastfeeding moms who are struggling that you can tell no difference between the breastfed babies and the formula-fed babies when they walk into their first day of school.
+I always remind breastfeeding moms struggling that you can tell no difference between breastfed and formula-fed babies when they walk into their first day of school.
 Keeping your baby happy and healthy is all that matters!